reveurmichael/machine_learning/Readme.md

 S3 should be present in the project as well.
 IAM for S3.

-Videos to be made with Zhu Xinning.
+Videos to be made with Zhu Xinning and Huanglongfei.

 Basically, it will be the AWS Amplify/next.js version of:
 - https://gitee.com/lundechen/machine_learning_web_app